 The Politics of Reverse, Henry Valori, RCA 2020/21 (film still).
 The project examined waste brine from desalination plants to reveal how the metabolisation of liquid pollution has generated ecological catastrophe and political upheaval around the Mar Menor.

 Expanding the research to envision a new metabolic order in architecture, ADS3 will continue to collaborate with the Serpentine Galleries through General Ecology — a platform that researches complexity, more-than-humanism, climate justice and environmental balance.
 General Ecology manifests through publications, exhibitions, study programmes, radio, symposia and live events as well as structural and systemic initiatives, bringing together practitioners from the fields of art, design, science, literature and anthropology, among many others.
-Following previous iterations, this year both first and second year students will form and develop a collective response to their programme in close conversation with its founder Lucia Pietroiusti.
+Following previous iterations, students will form and develop a collective response to their programme in close conversation with its founder Lucia Pietroiusti.

 Metabolic Selves, 2020.
 “To ingest in a post-industrial world is an inadvertent act, no longer a process of definitive input for desired output.
 Rather, ingestion in the Anthropocene reverses this lens, subjugating bodies to the same chemical influx as we have exerted on our environment.”
 Metabolicselves.com

 Throughout the year, ADS3 provides a diverse set of skills to guide and support students on how to establish an independent/collective professional practice – through self-initiating a project, establishing resource development and funding tactics, applying to different opportunities or open calls.
 As part of our working methodology, a series of meetings and discussions are organised with independent practitioners that relate to the different projects and provide an insight into possible forms of future collaborative practice after graduation.